naj51/Variable-Fixing/README.md

 This archive is distributed in association with the [INFORMS Journal on Computing](https://pubsonline.informs.org/journal/ijoc) under the [MIT License](https://github.com/INFORMSJoC/2023.0299/blob/master/LICENSE).

-The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [Exact and Approximation Algorithms for Sparse PCA (SPCA)](https://doi.org/10.1287/ijoc.2023.0299) by Nan Jiang and Weijun Xie.
+The software and data in this repository are a snapshot of the software and data that were used in the research reported on in the paper [The Terminator: An Integration of Inner and Outer Approximations for Solving Wasserstein Distributionally Robust Chance Constrained Programs via Variable Fixing](https://doi.org/10.1287/ijoc.2023.0299) by Nan Jiang and Weijun Xie.

 ## Cite